bldgtyp/ph_navigator/README.md

 - [x] move the face data panel to the left
 - [ ] add 'results' buttons on the right
 - [x] add a u-value list with sliders to the face data panel
+  - [ ] Make exterior surfaces only
+  - [ ] Add a Window U-Value section below
 - [x] Refactor App State to useReducer / useContext
 - [ ] Refactor Selected-Object to useReducer / useContext
 - [ ] Refactor Dimension-Lines to useReducer / useContext